 A block can be considered as a page in the ledger.
-Each block in the blockchain comprises of data, timestamp, a hash of the block and a hash of the previous block.
+Each block comprises data, timestamp, a hash of the block and a hash of the previous block.

 The data saved in a block depends on the type of blockchain.
-For instance, blocks in Bitcoin blockchain store the details about a transaction like a sender, receiver and balance as a number of coins.
+For instance, blocks in the Bitcoin blockchain store the details about a transaction like a sender, receiver and balance in the form of number of coins.

 Hash of the block acts as a fingerprint as it gives a unique identification to the blocks and the contents it includes.
-All transactions in a block can be included in a hash.
+All transactions in a block are represented as a hash.

-Hash of a previous block is always added to the hash of a new block to maintain chronology and ensure that blocks are valid.
-A timestamp includes the time when the block was created to keep track of the creation and updation time of the block.
+Hash of a previous block is always added to a new block to maintain chronology and ensure that blocks are valid.
+A timestamp includes the time when the block was created to keep track of the block’s creation and updation time.

 Altering any block within the network would make all the blocks invalid in the blockchain.

 Hashing mechanism is not enough to protect the blockchain from tampering or manipulation.
-As computers are fast nowadays and hackers can quickly recalculate hash values of the blocks and make them invalid.
+As computers are fast nowadays, hackers can quickly recalculate hash values of the blocks and invalidate them.

-To ensure that there is no single entity controlling the information on the network, the blocks get distributed across all machines, specifically called nodes on the network.
+To ensure that there is no single entity controlling the network’s information, the blocks get distributed across all machines, specifically called nodes on the network.

 Every node keeps a copy on the ledger so that data is never lost and remains accessible to all members present on the network.
-When some data is added to the blockchain, all nodes have to agree if the data is valid or not.
+When some information is added to the blockchain, all nodes agree if the data is valid.

 Since there are different blockchain platforms available, different consensus algorithms are used to agree if a block should be added to the blockchain or not.

-Now, let’s understand how does the blockchain technology work.
+Now, let’s understand how does blockchain technology work.

 Blockchain works on the following concepts: